Synonyms: JNJ-54861911 , BACE inhibitor

 This is a tablet drug affecting amyloid precursor protein (APP) and its processing products.
 It inhibits APP cleavage by the enzyme BACE, the rate-limiting step in Aβ generation.
 The rationale of BACE inhibition is that it represents an upstream interference with the amyloid cascade.
 BACE inhibition is sometimes envisioned as long-term maintenance therapy to limit Aβ production after an initial round of immunotherapy to remove existing amyloid deposits.

-In 2012, Janssen licensed this compound from Shionogi, which had conducted its preclinical development.
+In 2012, Janssen licensed this thiazine-based small-molecule compound from Shionogi, which had discovered and conducted preclinical research on it, (Koriyama et al., 2021).

 In 2013, Janssen ran a series of Phase 1 trials of JNJ-54861911.
 A first single-ascending-dose study in 56 healthy volunteers was followed by a second in 70 healthy elderly volunteers.
 Both assessed safety parameters as well as pharmacological measures relating to drug exposure and concentrations of Aβ fragments in CSF and plasma.
 Both were conducted in Belgium, and a similar study in 24 healthy volunteers was conducted in Japan.
 Additional studies in 46 healthy volunteers evaluated the effect on the concentration, metabolism, and excretion of JNJ-54861911 and of various other drugs commonly used by the elderly, including coffee, anxiolytic, or diabetes drugs.
 One trial in 64 people assessed whether JNJ-54861911 affects heart function.
 The data were published in peer-reviewed journals (Timmers et al., 2016; Timmers et al., 2017; Timmers et al., 2018).

 In December 2013, the first trial in prodromal Alzheimer's disease began, enrolling 45 people in Belgium, the Netherlands, Spain, and Sweden.
 Study participants were cognitively impaired as measured by the CANTAB Elect test battery, and had evidence of amyloid deposition either as per a pathological Aβ/tau CSF assay result or per flutemetamol amyloid PET scan.
 Participants took either 10 or 50 mg of JNJ-54861911 or placebo once daily for four weeks, and were assessed on a range of biomarker outcomes related to drug exposure, metabolism, and target engagement, i.e., the concentration of various APP and Aβ fragments in CSF and plasma.